Precision-Tax-Relief/ptr-web-storyblok-nuxt/README.md

 mkcert localhost
 ```

-For windows plebs use this [guide.](https://www.storyblok.com/faq/setup-dev-server-https-windows)
+For windows users use this [guide.](https://www.storyblok.com/faq/setup-dev-server-https-windows)

 # References